Donotalo/playground-0ao6yv9z/lesson01.md

 From Wikipedia, as of this writing:

 > The algorithm was conceived by James H. Morris and independently discovered by Donald Knuth "a few weeks later" from automata theory.
 Morris and Vaughan Pratt published a technical report in 1970.
 The three also published the algorithm jointly in 1977.
+> This was the first linear-time algorithm for string matching.

 ```C++ runnable
 #include <iostream>